 (i) the Seller reserves the right to charge a handling fee of $10 or 10% of the price of the goods returned (whichever is greater) under this provision; and

 (b) A Quotation is not to be construed as an obligation to sell but merely an invitation to treat and no contractual relationship shall arise from it until the Buyer’s purchase order has been accepted in writing by the Seller.

-(c) Every Quotation is subject to and conditional upon obtaining any necessary import, export or other licence.
+(d) Every Quotation is subject to and conditional upon obtaining any necessary import, export or other licence.

 The parties agree that: